estrangedwriter/shopping_list-mobile-app-react-native/README.md

 ### Quick start
 #### Installation and configuration to clone and run this application

 1. Install and set up the environment.
-Requires JDK, Android Studio (Android SDK, Android SDK Platform, and Android Virtual Device comes with Studio), and Watchman.  https://reactnative.dev/docs/environment-setup
+Requires JDK, Android Studio (Android SDK, Android SDK Platform, and Android Virtual Device can be installed through Studio), and Watchman.  https://reactnative.dev/docs/environment-setup

 2. Link additional dependencies such as UI libraries to the source directory of the application. https://github.com/oblador/react-native-vector-icons#android